mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 # References

+* Bhat, S., Binda, A., Choontharu, M., & Sharma, S. (2012).
+Role of tumor markers in oral squamous cell carcinoma: Review of literature and future consideration.
+SRM Journal of Research in Dental Sciences, 3(4), 251. https://doi.org/10.4103/0976-433x.114971
 * Histological Typing of Cancer and Precancer of the Oral Mucosa - Dr. J. J. Pindborg, Dr. P. A. Reichart, Dr. C. J. Smith, Dr. I. van der Waal (1997)
 * Shulstad, R. M., & Proper, S. (2010).
 Squamous Cell Carcinoma.
 Journal of the Dermatology Nurses’ Association, 2(1), 12–16. doi:10.1097/jdn.0b013e3181cb5165
 * Vijay R Tumuluri.
 A retrospective Analysis of Cell Proliferation in Human Oral Squamous Cell Carcinoma A thesis submitted to Queen Elizebeth Research Institute for Mothers and Infants, The University of Sydney; Nov 1998